saturnism/spring-on-gcp-gitbook/deployment/kubernetes/kubernetes-cluster.md

 ## Credentials

-Kubernetes credential is automatically retrieved and stored in your `$HOME/.kube/config` file.
+Kubernetes credentials are automatically retrieved and stored in your `$HOME/.kube/config` file.
 If you need to re-retrieve the credential:

 ```bash
 gcloud container clusters get-credentials demo-cluster